ClaraMarquardt/LV2O/README.md

 ````
 [1] Start the application
-Navigate to the directory ([local path]/LV2O)
+- Navigate to the directory ([local path]/LV2O)
-Launch any of the 3 applications
-Upon completion - close the application window
+- Launch the LV2O.app

-## Notes:
-* Should problems occur - execute the reset application (documentation/set_up/reset.app) selecting "no" when asked whether you want to complete a full reset
+- Select the processing step which is to be completed

 ````